ChendrayanV/PSVisualStudioTeamServices/docs/Connect-VSTSInstance.md

 ## SYNTAX

 ```
-Connect-VSTSInstance -Token <String> [<CommonParameters>]
+Connect-VSTSInstance -Token <String>
 ```

 ## DESCRIPTION
 A PowerShell function to authenticate with the given vsts instance.
 See the Authentication.ms file to know about generating personal access token.

 ## EXAMPLES